dotfurther/OpenDiscoverPlatformCaseStudy2/README.md

 # OpenDiscoverPlatformCaseStudy2
-Open Discover Platform:: Incidence Response in Relativity using Relativity Dynamic Object (RDO) as Entity Store
+Open Discover Platform:: Incident Response in Relativity using Relativity Dynamic Object (RDO) as Entity Store

 In this case study, we make use of a Relativity Application (RAP) created for dotFurther by cDiscovery.
 Open Discover Platform (ODP) ** was used to process a small open source data set.
 While distributed processing of documents, ODP also extracts 350+ entities in addition